Roxana15/manual_testing_project/ItFactory Project/README.md

 ### 1.1.1 Entry criteria defined

 * The test environment is ready
 * Roles and permissions are alocated
 * User created
 * Initial project risks were detected

 ### 1.1.2 Exit criteria defined

 * All test cases set in scope have been executed
 * At least 85% of test cases have passed status
 * Maximum 3 low priority defects opened
 * Testing deadline 30.04.2023

 ### 1.1.3 Test scope

+* __Test in scope:__ Review and Functional Testing using Black-box testing and Experience-based testing as Test Design Tehniques, GUI testing and API testing.
+* __Tests not in scope:__ Performance testing, Stress testing, Volume testing, Compatibility testing with multiple browsers.

 ### 1.1.4 Risks detected

-    Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial, unavailability of test environment
+* Project risks: insufficint testers, lack of experience of the QA team, short deadline of Zephyr Squad trial, no developers availible to fix the opened bugs, unavailability of test environment.
-    Product risks: validation constraints on the fields might be too restrictive to the end-user
+* Product risks: validation constraints on the fields might be too restrictive to the end-user.

 ### 1.1.5 Evaluating entry criteria